jazzy348/VRCDN-LowLatency-Player/README.md

 Disclaimer: Although I am part of the VRCDN team, this app is not supported or developed by the VRCDN team.
 This is a personal project I started on my own outside of my duties at VRCDN.
 Please do not request support from the VRCDN team for this app.
 Thank you :D

 PS.
-As you can probably tell I'm not a designer...if you area designer and want to contribute to the look and feel of the app, please contact me :D
+As you can probably tell I'm not a designer...if you are a designer and want to contribute to the look and feel of the app, please contact me :D